-9.2.3 A member is a rigid steel component that retains its shape and dimensions during timed construction and in the completed bridge.
+9.2.3.
+A member is a rigid steel component that retains its shape and dimensions during timed construction and in the completed bridge.

-9.2.4 A member must not exceed overall dimensions of $3'6'' \times 6'' \times 6$."
+9.2.4.
+A member must not exceed overall dimensions of 3'6" x 6" x 6."
 That is, it must fit in a prismatic box of those dimensions.

 9.2.5.
-A member must retain its shape, dimensions and rigidity during timed construction and load testing.
-Hinged, jointed, articulated and telescoping members are prohibited, as are those with parts that move.
-This prohibition includes members with parts that are intended to slide, rotate, deflect or bend relative to the member such as cams, latches, sliding pins, springs, and snaplock devices.
+A member must retain its shape, dimensions, and rigidity during timed construction and load testing.
+Hinged, jointed, articulated, and telescoping members are prohibited, as are those with parts that move.
+This prohibition includes members with parts that are intended to slide, rotate, deflect, or bend relative to the member such as cams, latches, sliding pins, springs, and snaplock devices.
 Also prohibited are members incorporating hinges or other devices that do not restrain rigid-body rotation or translation of one part of the member relative to another.
-Exception: Deformations caused by mechanical strain (e.g. bending, stretching) during load testing are not considered violations of this rule.
+Exception: Deformations caused by mechanical strain (e.g., bending, stretching) during load testing are not violations of this rule.

 9.2.6.
 A member may consist of multiple parts rigidly joined together before timed construction begins.
 Those parts must remain rigidly joined throughout timed construction and in the completed bridge.
-Parts may be joined by welding or with steel bolts, screws, rivets or other steel connectors.
+Parts must be joined by welding or with steel connectors such as bolts, screws, and rivets.